kulkarniachyut/Omdinomics/README.md

 # Omdinomics
-A crypto currency based reward system for marketplaces
+A crypto currency based compound reward system for marketplaces